 In addition to writing I sometimes run creative writing and script-editing workshops for adults and children, exploring everything from storm scenes and Symbolists to book surgeries and Beckett.
 I like to teach in a hands-on, practical way with lots of quick writing tasks before building up to more considered pieces of work.
 I often use objects, artefacts or other works of art for inspiration and stimulation.

 I have taught for a number of organisations including the Skriva Writing School, National Galleries of Scotland, the Edinburgh International Festival and the University of Edinburgh Open Studies Department.
-I am a professional member of the National Association of Writers in Education.

 Writing A TV Pilot, Skriva Writing School

 A six-month course providing script-editor input for adults creating a pilot TV script.

 Royal High School, Edinburgh – Monsters!

 6 sessions between Nov-Dec 2015, working with S1 pupils to complement work they were doing on A Monster Calls by Patrick Ness.
 Culminated in a mini (monster) Book Festival .